materialsmodellinggroup/Public-Resources/Thesis/BS/README.md

-This directory contains the thesis of all BS/MS alumni of our group.
+This directory contains the thesis of all BS alumni of our group.